 This is an intentional test to see how intuitive the tent is to assemble.
 Early impressions can tell you a lot about how thoughtful the design is, just like long-term use will illustrate how rigorous the engineering was.
 This is especially true for smaller-capacity tents, which — as far as I’m concerned — should be easy to set up with just one person.
 And that’s doubly true of all backpacking tents, which often need to be assembled quickly in bad weather.

 So, upon receiving REI’s new Quarter Dome SL 1 tent, I did just that.
 I set it up in my yard without instructions or help.
 And it checked both boxes pretty easily.
-The Quarter Dome SL was simple and fast to erect thanks to color coding and a single-pole design.
+The ease of setup for the Quarter Dome SL was simple and fast thanks to color coding and a single-pole design.
 But after a week’s testing in Arizona, I found that’s not what makes it truly stand out.

-REI 2019 Quarter Dome SL 1 Tent Review
+REI Co-op 2019 Quarter Dome SL 1 Tent Review

 While most competitive tents focus on the extremes, what I sarcastically call “brittle ultralight” and “gratuitously overly engineered,” REI set out to strike a healthy balance between the two — and absolutely nailed it.
 The QD SL 1 is comfortably lightweight to carry in your pack while still comfortable to sleep in.

 With a good first impression in my backyard, I took my SL Quarter Dome tent on a recent backpacking trip to Arizona to see how well it would perform in the actual backcountry.
 My biggest lesson was that this tent is an entirely new beast.